|

 city of 1.2 million people 25 miles east of the crater.
 More ominous

-was a small mudslide of volcanic ash down the Huiloac canyon that leads
+was a small mudslide of volcanic

-to the town of Santiago Xalitzintla.
-Officials consider mudslides of
+ash down the Huiloac canyon that leads to the town of Santiago Xalitzintla.

-dangers posed by the volcano.
-The National Center for the Prevention
+one of the gravest dangers posed by the volcano.
+The National Center

-of Disasters said the slide Monday was probably caused by flows of hot
+Monday was probably caused by flows of hot ash from the crater melting

-near the summit.
-The slide stopped five miles short of the town.
+stopped five miles short of the town.

 January 23rd, 2001 - 2nd update